vegaprotocol/specs/non-protocol-specs/0000-null-blockchain-vega.md

 It must be possible to launch a data node alongside this and record everything that data node is normally able to record.
 It must be possible to record event bus events.

-## CLI support

-There is a command line tool to launch vega with null blockchain, data node and any other processes needed for this functioning.
-It will should have the following command line options:

-- genesis config file
-- current time (optional, if wanted to be different from wall time)
-- event bus output file

 ## API Support